MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/spatial-data-services-module-examples/query-api/basic-intersection-search-example.md

 ---
 title: "Basic Intersection Search Example | Microsoft Docs"
-description: Provides a code example that makes a simple intersection query against a data source using the map bounds. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Example code demonstrating how to use the Query API to make a simple intersection query against a data source using the map bounds. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""